LynchLab/MAPGD/README.md

 	sudo make install

 Scripts for both Linux and Mac users are present in the top level directory, or the program can be run by typing "mapgd ep -i FILENAME" where FILENAME is the a .pro file.

+Some Apple users may not have developmental tools installed.
+To install them please type

+	xcode --install

 <h3> Bigred2 </h3>